Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [x] When a User changes roles
 - [ ] On a daily basis

-`Explanation: Privilaged access reviews are one of the most critical components of an organisations security program as they ensure only autherised users have access to the most sensitive systems.
+**Explanation**: Privilaged access reviews are one of the most critical components of an organisations security program as they ensure only autherised users have access to the most sensitive systems.
 They should occur on a fixed periodic basis as well as when ever a privileged user leaves the organisation or changes roles within the organisation

 #### Q116.
 What Term is used to descrbe the defualt set of privileges assigned to a user when a new account is created?